poucotm/Log-Highlight/README.md

 #### Enable Build Window (Output Panel)

-From v0.8.0, Log Highlight can be used for Build Window or Unsaved View.
+From v0.8.0, Log Highlight can be used for Build Window or Unsaved View (need to set `"log_ext": [ ".*"]`).
 But relative path link won't be used because the absolute path is unknown.
-In order to use relative path, you should set like the following:
-`output_view.settings().set('filepath', [PATH])` output_view is the handle of your output panel view.
+In order to use relative path, you should set like the following: `output_view.settings().set('filepath', [PATH])` output_view is the handle of your output panel view.

 #### Restore Settings :